By Dr. Mercola

 Pine nuts are considered a delicacy in many parts of the world, and in the U.S. they've grown into a $100 million market (although about 80 percent of U.S. pine nuts are imported).4 They're commonly eaten raw or roasted, and their sweet nutty flavor and crunchy texture lends itself well to snacking, vegetable dishes and, of course, sauces like pesto.

 5 Health Benefits of Pine Nuts

 There are many additional reasons to eat pine nuts aside from the flavor, as they're surprisingly good for your health.

-If you’re trying to lose weight, eating pine nuts may help.
-Research showed that fatty acids derived from pine nuts lead to the release of high amounts of cholecystokinin (CCK), an appetite-suppressing hormone.4
+1. Suppress your appetite: If you're trying to lose weight, eating pine nuts may help.
+Research showed that fatty acids derived from pine nuts lead to the release of high amounts of cholecystokinin (CCK), an appetite-suppressing hormone.5

 Women who consumed three grams of the fatty acid pinolenic acid prior to breakfast slowed the absorption of food in their gut and decreased their food intake by 37 percent.
-According to researchers:5
+According to researchers:6

 "Korean pine nut PUFAs [polyunsaturated fatty acids] suppress appetite and affect food intake."

 2. Boost energy: Pine nuts contain nutrients that help boost energy, including monounsaturated fat, protein and iron.
 Pine nuts are also a good source of magnesium, low levels of which can lead to fatigue.

 One-half cup of pine nuts provides nearly half of the daily recommended amount of magnesium, which is a benefit in itself since so many Americans are deficient.